 You may encourage your child through several individual, group and educational activities to bring out the best in them.
-Games can teach children about cooperation and equality.
+Games can teach children about social skills, teamwork, cooperation, self-control, self-discipline, and equality.

-- Group games, such as hide-n-seek, running race, aiming games et al, encourage children understand the importance of rules and fair play.
+- Group games, such as hide-n-seek, running race, aiming games, et al, encourage children to understand the importance of rules and fair play.

 - Through group games, children can learn that rules are ethical, and they should follow them not for avoiding punishment, but because they are right.